lewdry/ldblog/_posts/2017-11-30-do-you-even-document.md

 - Include non-founder employees and cross-functional roles
 - Investigate automation in information governance at scale
 - Examine how retention cultures adapt to regulatory or investor pressure
+- Investigate the behaviours of a more geographically and gender diverse set of founders

 ---